tenzir/tenzir/web/src/pages/privacy-statement.md

 ## Tracking

 We use [Plausible](https://plausible.io/) as a lightweight and open source web analytics solution.
-Plausible does not require cookies and is fully compliant with GDPR, CCPA and PECR.
+Plausible **does not require cookies** and is **fully compliant with GDPR, CCPA and PECR**.
 Plausible is made and hosted in the EU, powered by European-owned cloud infrastructure.

 For maximum transparency, we share our analytics dashboard publicly at